wswv/fava-docker/README.md

 - `BEANCOUNT_FILE`: path to your beancount file.
 Default to empty string.

-Forked from Yegle in order to add Git
+Forked from Yegle in order to add Git.
+And to include "smart-importer"